Sunchoke curry with halibut at Al's Place

 • Mission

-The Morris, a James Beard nominee this year, serves upscale bistro food in an unpretentious setting.
+The Morris, a James Beard nominee, serves upscale bistro food in an unpretentious setting.
 Owned by sommelier Paul Einbund, formerly the beverage director at Frances and a co-partner at Coi, the menu is inventive and a little fun, featuring items like mushroom profiteroles with vadouvan or buckwheat doughnuts dunked in a whisky creme anglaise, which you can down with a Chartreuse slushy.
 If you’re especially hungry, consider the smoked duck, which can be ordered whole ($160) or halved ($80).

 Advertising